 And Golf course, Narkanda gets an honorary mention.
 Actually, there is a tonne to explore in the nearby Narkanda, which is only 8 km away.
 This is an ideal do-nothing-yet-live-fully spot.
 However, this is also far more tourist-oriented and you’re bound to run into a lot of families.

 Last but not the least – Stokes Farm

 Last but not the least Stokes Farm – When in Thanedar, how can you not visit the Stokes Farm?
 An expansive stretch of land with multiple apple orchards, the fresh air is abundant.
 The best time to visit Stokes Farm is around May – when the apple trees are in full bloom and blossom, converting the farm into an appealing white valley.

 Where to stay at Thanedar

-Best places to eat are road-side dhabas around the national highway, or your resort where you crash.
+Best places to eat are road-side dhabas around the national highway or your resort where you crash.
 Himachali cuisine is aplenty.
-In terms of must have Himachali dishes – do try the Maani (tangy dish with raw mangoes and Bengal Gram) and Madra (curry made with Chickpeas and Yoghurt).
+In terms of must-have Himachali dishes – do try the Maani (a tangy dish with raw mangoes and Bengal Gram) and Madra (curry made with Chickpeas and Yoghurt).